 Since REDD+ is a mechanism integrated in the UNFCCC and the Paris Agreement, it is part of the global carbon accounting framework.
-This means that all REDD+ outcomes or results are regularly reported by Parties to the UNFCCC and are subsequently verified in a peer-review process consisting of multiple technical assessments coordinated by the UNFCCC Secretariat.
+This means that all REDD+ outcomes or results are regularly reported by Parties to the UNFCCC and are subsequently verified under Article 5.2 of the Paris Agreement in a peer-review process consisting of multiple technical assessments coordinated by the UNFCCC Secretariat.